 - Keep the person who may have sustained the injury still.
 Prevent neck and head movement by placing heavy towels or coats on either side of their head and neck.

 - Check for signs of breathing and a pulse.
 If neither are present, begin CPR without moving the head.
-Do not tilt the head backwards to open the airway.
+Do not tilt the head backward to open the airway.
 Instead, use your fingers to gently lift the jawbone up and forwards.

 - If the victim is wearing a helmet, leave it on.
 Do not remove any article of clothing that could cause movement of the head and neck.